 How We Chose The Best Long-term Care Insurance Companies

-To make our selection for the best long-term care insurance companies of 2021, we considered the customer satisfaction ratings from J.D.
-Power’s 2020 Individual Life Insurance Study scores.
-We also looked into financial strength as demonstrated by A.M.
-Best's ratings of that attribute, along with the number of complaints filed against each company with the National Association of Insurance Commissioners (NAIC).
+We also looked into financial strength as evidenced by A.M.
+Best's ratings for each company, along with the number of complaints filed against them with the National Association of Insurance Commissioners (NAIC).